Kei Truck & Kei Car Laws in Tennessee (2026)

 Restrictions

-• No Annual Safety Inspection: Tennessee does not require an annual safety inspection for private vehicles in most counties, which is a major advantage for kei vehicle owners.
+• No Annual Safety Inspection: Tennessee does not require an annual safety inspection for private vehicles in most counties, which is a significant advantage for kei vehicle owners.

 • Emissions Testing (Limited): Only required in select counties around Nashville and Chattanooga.
 Most kei vehicles eligible under the 25-year rule will be exempt due to their age.